petermuessig/devtoberfest2024-typescript-e2e/README.md

 This repository is a step-by-step guide explaining how to build a UI5 freestyle bookshop application on top of the booskop CAP server from the [Cloud CAP Samples](https://github.com/SAP-samples/cloud-cap-samples) project.

+The recorded session with a live-walkthrough can be found on YouTube: [🟠 UI5 Freestyle: TypeScript E2E Development - from zero to hero in 1hr!](https://www.youtube.com/watch?v=7aAehB4ejHQ).

 ## Preparation

 Make sure to have a current supported version of [Node.js](https://nodejs.org/) installed, and a modern JavaScript IDE such as [VSCode](https://code.visualstudio.com/) or use a hosted IDE such as [SAP Business Application Studio](https://www.sap.com/products/technology-platform/business-application-studio.html).